fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ## Other DUE codes

 I am finding some more libraries which support multiple tasks.
 There is one called scheduler which is part of the official Arduino set although not for AVR boards so DUE only as far as I am concerned.
 It allows for multiple loops.

-See example MultipleBlinks.
+### MultipleBlinks

+This is an example of the Scheduler library for a DUE.